Master Scuba Diver Course

 Your Next Adventure

-Once you complete your Master Scuba Diver Certification, the way for you is up.
+Once you complete your Master Scuba Diver Certification, the only other things left for you to do is either become a tec diver or scuba leader.
 Consider taking a technical diving course or an instructor course.
 Speak with your ODA Scuba Instructor to learn more about what you can do to add more excitement to your scuba life.